Ink Review #2902: Caran d'ache Electric Orange

 Disclaimer: All photos and opinions are my own.
 This page does not contain affiliate links and this post is not sponsored.

-Let’s take a look at Colorverse Space Needle Washington from the USA Special Series.
+We are focusing on orange inks this week, starting with Ink Institute Siebold’s Lily from the Meander collection.
 You can find this ink for sale at most retailers, my sample came from Vanness Pens.

 The color: